 Cal Anderson Park – Named after Washington’s first openly gay legislator, this space is a spot of green at the heart of busy, creative Capitol Hill.
 Kids will enjoy the wading pool, the playground, the fountain and the green space, while adults will enjoy the people-watching.
 Active Times named it one of the 15 best urban parks in America.

-Volunteer Park – This park isn’t just about beauty and recreation, though it has plenty of both, with big beautiful trees, elegant buildings, stunning views, a great playground and a lovely wading pool.
+Volunteer Park – This park isn’t just about beauty and recreation, though it has plenty of both, with big beautiful trees, elegant buildings, stunning views, a great playground, and a lovely wading pool.
 It’s also a center of history and culture.
 Climb the water tower and you can learn not just the lay of the land, but the reasoning behind how this and other parks were founded.
-There’s visual art here: Isamu Noguchi’s Black Sun sculpture is a favorite, and the Seattle Asian Art Museum (closed for renovations until fall 2019) is located here.
-And on many a summer evening or weekend there are concerts or plays going in the park’s amphitheater.
+There’s visual art here: Isamu Noguchi’s Black Sun sculpture is a favorite, and the Seattle Asian Art Museum (open Friday-Sunday with many family-friendly activities) is located here.
+And on many a summer evening or weekend, there are concerts or plays going on in the park’s amphitheater.

-Olympic Sculpture Park – Wander the zig-zagging pathways and contemplate monumental sculptures while the live of the city and the harbor goes on around you.
-From July 11 to August 22, the park has kids’ activities on Saturdays from 9 a.m. to 3 p.m., and music, food trucks art making and kids’ activities from 6 p.m. to 8 p.m.
+Olympic Sculpture Park – Wander the zig-zagging pathways and contemplate monumental sculptures while the life of the city and the harbor goes on around you.
+From July 13 to August 12, the park has kids’ activities on Saturdays from 9 a.m. to 2 p.m., and music, food trucks, art making, and kids’ activities from 6 p.m. to 8 p.m.
 Thursdays.

 Best places to escape the city:

-Discovery Park – Travel the short distance to this park in Magnolia and enter a different world.
-Seattle’s biggest park has mossy, fern-lined woods, broad sunny meadows, ponds, cliffs, a historic lighthouse and beautiful beaches.
+Discovery Park – Travel a short distance to this park in Magnolia and enter a different world.
+Seattle’s biggest park has mossy, fern-lined woods, broad sunny meadows, ponds, cliffs, a historic lighthouse, and beautiful beaches.

 Seward Park – This peninsula sticking out into Lake Washington has a lovely forest, including madrone trees and one of Seattle’s only stands of old growth.
 There’s also a dreamy waterfront promenade, a sweet swimming area, and an Audubon center.
 See also: Six ways your kids can enjoy nature in Seward Park.